nicoolas25/dev-env-coreos/README.md

 You'll need to download and install [Vagrant][vagrant] before everything else.

-Create a cluster of 3 virtual machines with [CoreOS][coreos] with the following
+Create a cluster of 3 virtual machines with [CoreOS][core-os] with the following
 command:

     $ vagrant up